Personal Injury and Bankruptcy

 Categories of Claims

 Your claim is going to be called an unsecured claim.
 This means that it has no special backup to make sure your claim is paid.
 If that is the case, then you need to look at when did your claim arise.
 A tort claim arises when there is injury.
-If your claim arose before the other party filed bankruptcy, then it is as a pre-petition claim.
+If your claim arose before the other party filed bankruptcy, then it is a pre-petition claim.
 If the claim arose after the filing date but before the confirmation of a plan in Chapter 11 or before entry of an Order that is final then it is an administrative claim.
 There are other factors that must also be looked at.

 Pre-petiton claims are mostly paid out on a pro rata basis from funds on hand after the secured claims or other senior claims are paid out.
 In dealing with these first class claims you should file your proof of claim.
 Include within the claim every type of damage and request a jury trial for personal injury or wrongful death claims.
 The filing of a claim for a jury trial delays the final outcome of the entire bankruptcy case and gives the trustee or debtor reason to settle with the claimant making the jury demand.